 Internal control practices are developed continuously.
-In 2022 the Company continued to develop the key processes (for instance lending and the management of the life span of lending), including both digitalization and reforming of practises.
+In 2023 the Company continued to develop the key processes including both digitalization and reforming of practises.
 Adequate controls as part of processes have been considered in this development.
-In 2022, the company has invested especially in identity management by implementing a supporting identity management system.
+The prevailing general market development has also required continuous investment in cybersecurity and the development of related processes and systems.
+The improvement of cybersecurity has also taken into account ongoing training for the staff.
 Based on the observations of the Company's internal audit, many other operation areas have been also widely developed to better ensure the execution of internal control.